 The Derwent ASC Provision at East Durham College works to provide an all-round education for learners with Autism Spectrum Conditions.

-Set up in July 2011, the Derwent ASC Provision was set up to cater for young people with Autism Spectrum Conditions who are not ready to access mainstream education.
+Set up in July 2011, the Derwent ASC Provision was set up to cater for young people diagnosed with Autism Spectrum Conditions who are not ready to access mainstream education.

 With strong relationships and links with many agencies who are connected with learners, and their support, the Derwent ASC Provision provides an inclusive place for learners with ASC to grow and pursue their own goals and targets.